thimis/RaccoonRESP/RaccoonRESP.Core/README.md

 # License

-MIT LicenseRaccoonRESP is licensed under the MIT License, allowing commercial use and modification with proper attribution.
+MIT License.
+RaccoonRESP is licensed under the MIT License, allowing commercial use and modification with proper attribution.